Frequently Asked Questions

 do you take insurance?

-If you have out of network benefits, many PPO plans offer partial reimbursement for out-of-network mental health services.
-I can provide you with a monthly superbill that you can submit to your insurance company for potential out-of-network reimbursement.
+For in-person appointments — if you have out of network benefits, many PPO plans offer partial reimbursement (of up to 80%) for out-of-network mental health services.
+This means you could be paid back a significant portion of the cost of sessions after providing receipts to your insurance company for out-of-network reimbursement.
+You can check your out-of-network reimbursement benefits here.

 what are your fees?